Valsuh45/Webpack/README.md

 ```bash
 yarn add webpack webpack-cli --dev
 ```
-We then proceed by creating our `webpack.config.js` file, in this file.
+We then proceed by creating our `webpack.config.js` file.
 In this file, we would configure Webpack for our project.
 This file allows us to specify various options and optimise how Webpack bundles our project.
 Some of the contents of this file are;

-## Entry point
+### - Entry point
-## Output configuration
+### - Output configuration
-## Loaders Configuration
+### - Loaders Configuration
-## Plugins configuration
+### - Plugins configuration
-## Mode configuration
+### - Mode configuration
-## DevServer Configuration
+### - DevServer Configuration

 After creating it, we proceed by installing the various `loaders`  and `plugin` used (as per our sample project)
 ```bash